 Vocabulary is the building block of every language.
 In GCSE English language and literature exams, students are expected to use a wide range of words in their answers, especially when creative writing is involved.

 Therefore, it’s essential to help your child build their vocabulary so that they can naturally integrate new words and phrases into their answers during their GCSE English exam.
 The broader their vocabulary, the more confident they’ll be during the exam, and the more advanced the language they will use in their answers.

-According to AQA’s mark scheme, “Candidates must use a range of vocabulary and sentence structures for clarity, purpose and effect, with accurate spelling and punctuation.”
+The AQA exam board is used widely in Jersey schools and according to AQA’s mark scheme, “Candidates must use a range of vocabulary and sentence structures for clarity, purpose and effect, with accurate spelling and punctuation.”
 The question is, how can you help your child build their vocabulary?

 2. Study Past Papers

 While it’s true that GCSE English language exams don’t have model answers that can be memorised or practiced, don’t think that they won’t come in handy during exam preparation.

 Referring back to the vocabulary point, past papers give candidates clues about the vocabulary they are expected to use in the exam.
 For example, since Paper 1 usually includes a fiction writing task, the student should become acquainted with a descriptive and narrative vocabulary and adjectives that support them in describing personalities, characters, and scenes.